close

 These are just two of the types of noise reduction you should pay attention to when shopping for a video bar.

-Poly Studio X50, shown here with the grille on and off, uses its high performance stereo speakers with custom acoustic chamber design to provide rich, room-filling sound for medium rooms, plus it supports 4K Ultra HD video and digital whiteboarding.
+Poly Studio X52, shown here with the grille on and off, uses its high performance stereo speakers and smart audio filtering for exceptional sound quality, plus it supports 4K Ultra HD video.

 Video Bar Speakers

-A number of video bars, like Poly Studio X70, also integrate a video conferencing codec.
+A number of video bars, like Poly Studio X72, are also video conferencing codecs.
 In this context, a codec is essentially a dedicated computer for running video conferencing software.

 Having a video bar with codec simplifies the meeting process when you’re not using it as a USB peripheral (which we cover in just a second).
 The video bar will natively run, for example, the Microsoft Teams Rooms app, so you don’t need to bring in a laptop.
 Of course, different video bars support different video conferencing apps, so you’ll need to check on compatibility.